-Pristine sandy beaches, exciting cuisines and heavenly resorts – these are just a few of the many things that make the Caribbean a popular romantic getaway among couples.
+Pristine sandy beaches, exciting cuisines, and lush greenery.
+These are just a few things that make the Caribbean a popular romantic destination.

 1. Iberostar Varadero (Cuba)

-And while Cuban food can get a bad rap, the food and service here are fantastic, including the buffet and several a la carte restaurants, a stellar cocktail list and lots of the legendary Cuban coffee.
+And while Cuban food can get a bad rap, the food and service here are fantastic.
+The resort has a buffet and several a la carte restaurants, plus a stellar cocktail list and lots of the legendary Cuban coffee.

 2. Paradise Beach (Nevis)

 Paradise Beach is a gorgeous luxury bolthole on the tiny island of Nevis in the Caribbean.
 It’s a spectacular resort, formed of a number of villas just steps away from the sea.

 I stayed in one of the two-bedroom villas and it was magical.
 It came with a large private terrace (complete with a plunge pool) looking out to sea.
 Inside, the fittings and furnishings were beautiful.